Conquerorr0/Infinite-Tic-Tac-Toe/README.md

 # Inf-TicTacToe - A Kotlin Clone

 Inf-TicTacToe is a simple yet engaging clone of the classic Tic Tac Toe game, developed in Kotlin.
-This project aims to replicate the timeless fun of the original game with a clean and modern approach.
+This project reimagines the timeless fun of the original game with an infinite play concept.

 ## Disclaimer